barry786-dev/promise-interview-ready/src/tasks/barry789-dev_answer.md

 ### 4. Which statement is `true`?
 Select Only one.
 - (_) JavaScript Function Execution Stack(Call Stack) never gets empty.
-- (_) The job queue gets higher priority than the callback queue.
+- (X) The job queue gets higher priority than the callback queue.
 - (_) The only job of Event Loop is to manage the Call Stack
 - (_) The StackOverflow exception is random.